Dilli-WebDev/Omnifood/README.md

 - Tablet - Vertical
 - Mobile phones

-Used rem unit and percentages and reusuable grid and flex layouts. and this made me write very minimal medai queries
+Used rem unit and percentages and reusuable grid and flex layouts for minimal Media queries.

 *you can view in any Screen and my site layout won't break.*